topofocus/cookie/README.md

-# Cookie - a fast and easy to deploy a landing website using Bridgetown.
+# Cookie - a fast and easy landing website using Bridgetown.

 > Its a migration of the famous [Jekyll Theme](ihttps::/github.com/abhinavs/cookie).